Spin and orbital-to-charge conversion in noncentrosymmetric materials: Hall versus Rashba-Edelstein effects: General theory

 \subsection{Spin-to-charge conversion coefficients from macroscopic observables}

-The electrical generation of a spin current (SHE) or a spin accumulation (SRE) can be readily computed using perturbation theory, e.g., the Kubo formula, because the electric field couples directly to the position operator (or, equivalently, the vector potential to the velocity operator).
-The reciprocal (or inverse) effects, Eqs. \eqref{eq:she}-\eqref{eq:sre}, can be obtained from the Onsager reciprocity theorem \cite{Onsager1931a,Onsager1931b}, which connects {\em generalized forces} (or, in other words, gradients of potentials) to {\em generalized currents}.
+The electrical generation of a spin current (SHE) or a spin accumulation (SREE) can be readily computed using perturbation theory, e.g., the Kubo formula, because the electric field couples directly to the position operator (or, equivalently, the vector potential to the velocity operator).
+In the case of a nonmagnetic converter, intrinsic SHE involves only interband transitions, governed by the Fermi sea, whereas the SREE involves only intraband transitions, governed by the Fermi surface, as dictated by their different parity under time-reversal \cite{Bonbien2020}.
+The reciprocal (or inverse) effects, Eqs. \eqref{eq:she}-\eqref{eq:{SREE}}, can be obtained from the Onsager reciprocity theorem \cite{Onsager1931a,Onsager1931b}, which connects {\em generalized forces} (or, in other words, gradients of potentials) to {\em generalized currents}.